 Even more troubling for Obama may be his diminished numbers among groups he carried in 2008.
 His approval rating among independents remains stuck at 43 percent (down from 61 percent in April 2009).
 His approval among college-educated white women (46 percent) still exceeds his showing among any other whites, but is down from 64 percent in April 2009.
 Among Hispanics, Obama's approval has tumbled from 81 percent in April 2009 to 53 percent now.
 In October 2009, Hispanics were about twice as likely to say that Obama's economic agenda averted disaster as to say it increased the deficit with few benefits; now, a plurality give his agenda negative reviews.

 Obama's numbers with all of these groups have largely stabilized this year after dropping sharply in late 2009.
 And many of these voters may respond well to the inevitable contrasts the president will draw with his 2102 Republican opponent.
 Economic recovery inevitably would patch some of these holes, too.
 But for now, all of these trends represent cracks in the foundation of his electoral coalition.

-This article appears in the Sep.
-11, 2010, edition of National Journal.
+This article appears in the September 11, 2010, edition of National Journal Magazine Contents.